poladinesh/poladinesh.github.io/CKS.md

 Remove a user from a group:
 userdel michael admin -> removes michael from 'admin' group

-##### SSH Hardening:
+SSH Hardening:

-Use SSH Key pair, ssh public key is installed in users home directory under .ssh/authorized_keys disable ssh for root account, this will allow to login with users own account To disable rootlogin and password authentication, edit /etc/ssh/sshd_config with following parameters:
+- Use SSH Key pair, ssh public key is installed in users home directory under .ssh/authorized_keys
+- Disable ssh for root account (this will allow to login with users own account)

+Disable rootlogin and password authentication:\
+- Edit /etc/ssh/sshd_config with following parameters
+  - PermitRootLogin no
+  - PasswordAuthentication no
-PermitRootLogin no & PasswordAuthentication no save the file and restart sshd service (systemctl restart sshd)
+- Save the file and restart sshd service ->systemctl restart sshd

 User Privilege Escalation:
+Preferred way to run commands is to use sudo

+Sudoers file can be edited in two ways:
+- use visudo
+- vi /etc/sudoers

-preferred way to run commands is to use sudo /etc/sudoers -> can be edited with visudo user/group/ hostname/user:group the command to be run / command jim     ALL=(ALL:ALL) ALL -> sudo with password jim     ALL=(ALL:ALL) NOPASSWD:ALL -> sudo without password
+user/group/ hostname/user:group the command to be run / command
+jim     ALL=(ALL:ALL) ALL -> sudo with password jim     ALL=(ALL:ALL) NOPASSWD:ALL -> sudo without password